Owen3H/twittxr/README.md

 I will not be held accountable for any outcomes that may result from its usage, including and not limited to:
 - Banning/Suspension of your Twitter account.
 - Lawsuits, fines and other Twitter related legal disputes.
-- Hacking of network and/or account when providing a proxy.
+- Hacking of network and/or account when providing a proxy or exposing cookies.